npklein/metabrain/deconvolution/README.md

 Settings: [default_settings.json]('custom_interaction_analyser/settings/default_settings.json')

 ##### Step B1: Analyse All Interaction
-This step performs the interaction analyses on a partition of the complete dataframe and saves the result as pickled files.
+This step performs the interaction analyses on a partition of the complete data frame and saves the result as pickled files.

 Syntax:
 ```console